keboola/component-kbc-project-metadata-v2/README.md

 The application accepts either one of the two options:

-1. one master access token,
+1. one management token,
 2. any number of storage tokens.

-If both options are specified, master access token is prioritized and storage tokens are disregarded.
+If both options are specified, management token is prioritized and storage tokens are disregarded.

-#### Authenticating with master access token (management token)
+#### Authenticating with management token

-Specifying master access token allows to download data for all projects in the specified organization.
+Specifying management token allows to download data for all projects in the specified organization.
 The user, whose access token is used in the configuration, **must be part of the organization**, for which the data should be downloaded.
 If user is not part of the organization, the extractor will not be able to access the organization data and hence won't be able to download necessary metadata.

-Master token automatically accesses all projects within the organization and creates temporary storage tokens to download the necessary data.
+The management token automatically accesses all projects within the organization and creates temporary storage tokens to download the necessary data.
 These tokens can be distinguished by their name, which follows `[PROJECT_NAME]_Telemetry_token` naming convention.
 All of the automatically created tokens have an expiration of 26 hours and are **re-used by the extractor**, if the extractor is ran multiple times a day.

-Along with master access token, an ID of the organization must be provided as well as region, where the organization is located.
+Along with a management token, an ID of the organization must be provided as well as region, where the organization is located.
 The ID of the organization can be found in the URL of the organization page - follow our [help page article](https://help.keboola.com/management/organization/) on how to access it - e.g. in URL [https://connection.keboola.com/admin/organizations/1234](https://connection.keboola.com/admin/organizations/1234), `1234` is the ID of the organization.

 #### Authenticating with storage tokens